sstaempfli/swisspowercanvas/README.md

 ## Weekly Summary
 Write here a short summary with weekly progress, including challanges and open questions.\
 We will use this to understand what your struggles and where did the weekly effort go to.

+In Week 1, our primary challenge revolved around showcasing the Swiss map on the website.
+The most significant hurdle we encountered was the process of coloring the map.
+Parsing the file in the backend proved to be a straightforward task and transmitting the data from the backend to the frontend also did not present too many troubles.

 ## Versioning
 Create stable versions of your code each week by using gitlab tags.\